 The surprise was in a conversation with Reed’s sister, Tessa.

-“You know, Mom,” she said as I peeled carrots for that night’s dinner, “Reed’s not my REAL brother.
+“You know, Mom,” she said as I peeled carrots for that night’s dinner with Michele and her children.
+“Reed’s not my REAL brother.
 He’s just a step.”

 My heart stopped and then broke into pieces.
 Since the first day of Adoption School nearly 10 years ago, I had been prepared to be discounted as a real mom, but it never occurred to me that my children might discount each other.
 I was saddened and knocked off balance, not knowing what to say.